effigies/cpython/Doc/library/multiprocessing.rst

       Wait for the worker processes to exit.
 One must call :meth:`close` or :meth:`terminate` before using :meth:`join`.

+   .. exception:: BrokenProcessPool

+      Derived from :exc:`RuntimeError`, this exception class is raised when one of the workers of a :class:`Pool` has terminated in a non-clean fashion (for example, if it was killed from the outside).

+      .. versionadded:: 3.5

    .. versionadded:: 3.3
       Pool objects now support the context manager protocol -- see